Qing-Lu/torch/Cheatsheet.md

 * buffer - A buffer object for LuaJIT (to get around LuaJIT limitations)
 * curl - An interface to CURL.
 * eex - Torch extras from e-Lab
-* persist - A persisting table, built on Redis.
 * python - A wrapper to Python
 * [torch-ipython](https://github.com/d11/torch-ipython) - An ipython kernel for torch
 * restclient - A REST Client.